runstats21/stat-386-projects/_posts/2022-09-20-RWebscrapeTutorial.md

 <br>

-Up-to-date sports data can be found among the webpages of [sportsreference.com](https://www.sports-reference.com/) for several of the worlds most popular sports, from [college football]() to [hockey](), to [baseball]() and [soccer]().
+Up-to-date sports data can be found among the webpages of [sportsreference.com](https://www.sports-reference.com/) for several of the worlds most popular sports, from [college football](https://www.sports-reference.com/cfb/) to [hockey](https://www.hockey-reference.com/), to [baseball](https://www.baseball-reference.com/) and [soccer](https://fbref.com/en/).
 This data, once accessed, can be used to build a variety of fascinating machine learning models to provide insights into performance analysis, scouting and draft projections, and game win prediction (see examples [here](http://vision.lmi.link/docs/janezp/Pers-ereview2000.pdf), [here](https://github.com/runstats21/rb-draft-model), and [here](https://github.com/gschwaeb/NHL_Game_Prediction)).

 This tutorial explains how to webscrape data from a sports reference web page in 5 easy steps, along with a bonus step on how to scrape and combine data from multiple web pages into one data frame.
 An example code chunk for scraping college football rushing data will be included with each step, with the full code included at end of this post.

-*TO possibly do*! :
-- change to "Step 1, Step 2, etc.
-- add links for pages for each sport

 ### 1. Install and Load Rvest and Tidyverse packages